Qubes-Community/Contents/docs/building/building-archlinux-template.md

 Then try building the template.
 If the template built successfully and works as expected, do a pull request on GitHub to share your fix(es).

-### Missing pulsecore error when building the gui-agent-linux
+### UseCase: Missing pulsecore error when building the gui-agent-linux

 ```console
 $ make
 module-vchan-sink.c:64:10: fatal error: pulsecore/core-error.h: No such file or directory